SIDO-Accueil/iot-backend/README.md

 # iot-backend
-Just a small backend using Node.js &amp; ElasticSearch to handle persons representation and their avatar
+Just a small backend using Node.js &amp; ElasticSearch to handle persons representation, their avatars, and tweets about a specific event on the topic of Web of Things.
 ## install:
 ```bash
 npm install
 ```
 ## Elasticsearch
 ### get Elasticsearch
 [Download]{http://www.elasticsearch.org/download} and unzip/untar the Elasticsearch official distribution.
 ### lauch the elasticsearch master node
 ```bash
 bin/elasticsearch
 ```

-## launch the Node.js server:
+## Launch the Node.js server:
 To be able to connect to the twitter REST API, we need to set some environments variables.
 ```
 Consumer Key (API Key),
 Consumer Secret (API Secret),
 Access Token,
 Access Token Secret,
 ```
-are required.
+are **required**.
+Get theses key [here]{https://apps.twitter.com/}.
 Once you have get theses keys, just export them
 ```bash
 export TWITTER_CONSUMER_KEY="Your Consumer Key (API Key)"